The Center for Research on Concepts and Cognition

 Douglas Hoftstadter has written a number of books.
 Those most closely related to cognitive science are listed below along with links which lead to further information about each.
 Of particular note, however, is the third book on the list, Fluid Concepts and Creative Analogies, an anthology documenting the work carried out at our research center.
 In addition, a number of other books written by members of FARG during their time at CRCC are listed thereafter.

-Also, recent theses and other publications are available from our public FTP server.
+Also, older theses and other publications are available from our public FTP server.

-Lastly, we have a number of technical reports and other sundry papers at the center which are available only in hardcopy upon request; they are listed here.
+Lastly, we have a number of technical reports and other sundry papers at the center, some of which are available in hardcopy upon request and others of which are available online; all of them are listed here.

 Books by Hofstadter